AnalyticsAskew/AnalyticsAskew/README.md

 - 👋 Hello!
-I'm Nick Askew, a self-taught programming enthusiast!
+I'm Nick Askew, a self-taught programming enthusiast and professional data analyst!
-- 👀 I'm persuing an education in tools used for data studies.
+- 👀 I'm actively persuing an education in tools used for data analysis and automation.
 Data is my passion.
-It's in our nature to search for truths, I can think of no more straightforward approach than studying data.
 - 🌱 My studies have me bouncing around udemy, including courses on SQL, Python and the Pandas library.
 - 💞️ I’m looking to collaborate on ...
 "Yes!"
 - 📫 Discord: moogoat_23970